 Jonathan grew up in a small town in Southeastern Iowa, with an unbroken stream of family dogs from Great Pyrenees, Lhasa Apso’s, Shepherd mixes, Terriers and Labradoodles.
 After visiting his sister (founder of Oregon Tails) in 2009, with a backpack and $75 to his name, he made Oregon his home.
 In 2010, he took ownership of Oregon Tails and adopted Juno (a Pit-Bull/Heeler mix), our first Pack member.
-Though Juno's behavior and energy were challenging, he is now a lighthouse of our philosophy; exuding calmness, collectedness, presence, clarity, peace and courtesy to all Beings.
+Though Juno's behavior and energy were challenging, he is now a lighthouse of our philosophy.

 Outside of working with dogs or his life-long practice of meditating, he's continuously developing his handling and riding skills with Merlin, his once-wild mustang.

 An Oregon native, Cole has lived the majority of her life with dogs.
 Her first experience training dogs was when she raised and trained four Labrador Retrievers for the Guide Dogs for the Blind Organization.
 In the fall of 2012, she joined with Oregon Tails to continue her work with dogs.
 Cole believe that she has and will always continue to learn; and this has been one of many things that has inspired her to continue work at Oregon Tails.
 There is so much room to learn, grow and enjoy.

 Cole has her bachelors degree in art history and is also a certified yoga instructor.
 Her current K9 companion is Stitch, a deaf Cattle Dog she rescued in 2015.
 Stitch has opened her eyes to new ways of communication.